seathasky/FF14-MAC_ModSupport/README.md

 This guide is a 100% manual install guide.
 If you need assistance, post on the issue tracker.<br>Both Mac and Windows licenses will work but a Windows license is preferable.</h6>

 Mods have been tested and working on latest macOS Catalina, macOS Big Sur and macOS Monterey.<br>
-Older versions of Mac are NOT supported! </div>
+Older versions of macOS are NOT supported! </div>

 ---